kiteco/issue-tracker/KiteSublime/README.md

 __Windows Instructions__
 1. Download the [installer](https://kite.com/download) and run the downloaded `.exe` file.
 2. The installer should run the Kite Engine automatically after installation is complete.

+__Linux Instructions__
+1. Follow our [instructions](https://kite.com/linux) to install Kite.
+2. The installer should run the Kite Engine automatically after installation is complete.

 ### Installing the Kite Assistant for Sublime